Ben NanoNote

 The Ben NanoNote (officially the 本 NanoNote) is a pocket computer using the Linux-based OpenWrt operating system.
-An open-source hardware device developed by Qi Hardware, it has been called possibly "the world's smallest Linux laptop for the traditional definition of the word.".
-In addition, the Ben NanoNote is noteworthy for being one of the few devices on the market running entirely on copyleft hardware.
+An open-source hardware device developed by Qi Hardware, it has been called possibly "the world's smallest Linux laptop for the traditional definition of the word."
+The device is also notable for being one of the first on the market made of entirely copyleft hardware.

 The computer takes its name from the Chinese character běn (本), translated as "an origin or the beginning place."

 History

 Originally the hardware was developed by a third party as a digital dictionary.
 After the effort of several Qi Hardware developers, the design was freed as open source hardware while using free and open source software.

 The product used to be manufactured by Qi hardware and Sharism At Work Ltd. As of 2011, more than 1,000 units had been sold.

 Software

 The device is shipped with the OpenWrt software stack; the custom compilation includes a graphical menu called gmenu2x, with other graphical and command line applications available from the menu.

-OpenEmbedded is also available through the Jlime distribution.
+OpenEmbedded is also available through the Jlime Linux distribution.
 The Pyneo software stack, a Debian-like distribution aimed for mobiles has been ported.
 The MIPS architecture port of Debian Linux can be run on the NanoNote.
-Additionally there is NanoNixOS, a cross-compiled distribution based on the Nix package manager.
+NanoNixOS is a cross-compiled distribution based on the package manager Nix (package manager).